 How to propagate crispy wave fern?

 There are several different ways to propagate this.
-The most common being growing it from spores, propagate it by division or using leaf base bulbils.
+The most common being growing it from spores, propagating it by division, or using leaf base bulbils.

 Growing ferns from spores can take a long time, but it’s the best propagation method and should result in plenty of new plants.